Updated on November 7, 2018

 Practical advice you can actually put to use

 Every chapter is a mix of wise advice you’d expect to hear from a compassionate mentor, inspiring stories of women who did things right or learned things the hard way but you get to take a shortcut by reading about their past mistakes now, and “how-to”s.
 My favorite how- to is the media planning oh and finding funding, too.

 I’ve read through the book and didn’t see an anecdote about women venturing into business with their boyfriend or husband.
 Scratch that, there was one, but it didn’t have a happy ending.
 Is this scenario rare, taboo, or just plain not advisable?
 There was an issue of Entrepreneur that featured couples in business, such as the Havaianas importers – though they’re married.

 More anecdotes, more successful women to emulate

 I just love love love to hear about women whoâ€™ve built and grown sustainable businesses.
 Itâ€™s not exactly something you learn at school, is it?
 I never really thought about it growing up, or in college.
 I always looked up to women CEOs who were running multinationals â€“ it never occurred to me how those businesses even got started?
 I want more stories, more inspirational examples.

 Local women entrepreneurship programs

 This book got me thinking whether there was a local program to encourage women entrepreneurs?
-Iâ€™ve read about a lot of micro-financing loans for women selling in the palengke but for brick-and-mortar businesses that have a business model other than peddling?
+Iâ€™ve read about a lot of micro-financing loans for women selling in the palengke (market) but for brick-and-mortar businesses that have a business model other than peddling?